-Install a gate that is self-closing and self-latching.
-The latch should be beyond a child's reach.
-Keep the gate locked at all times.
+Have a gate that is self-closing and latching.
+This latch should be above the a young child's reach.
+If possible, keep the gate locked at all times.

-Keep toys, garden furniture and tools away from the pool fence.
-Children can climb up on these items to get over the fence and into the pool.
+If able to, keep all furniture, garden tools and toys away from the side of the fence.
+Children are able to climb up on them and get over the fence and to the pool.

 Prepare for pool safety

 Always keep your lifesaving equipment (such as a safety ring with a rope) and a first aid kit near the pool.

 Have the emergency numbers for your area, by the phone nearest to the pool.

 Clean up after pool time

 After everyone is done swimming in the pool, make sure you take the time to properly clean up.

 Put all floaties and toys away after pool time.
 Leaving toys in or near the pool can tempt children to go get them and put themselves in danger.

 Make sure that the gate and all access points to the pool are locked.